Restaurants will offer creative 3-courses for $28 while others will offer a 2 for $28 for 3-courses Aug 13-24. ...more

 six.one.six.
 Eat local and feel global in the signature restaurant and destination lounge of downtown's JW Marriott Hotel.
 The chef's pantry is bursting with locally grown ingredients, some of which are picked just a few feet away at the JW Chef's Garden.

 Terra GR.
 Terra GR is an Eastown neighborhood farm-to-table restaurant connecting the urban neighbors to their local agricultural heritage.
-Enjoy fresh, seasonal produce from Trillium Haven Farm and other local farms.
+Enjoy fresh, seasonal produce from local farms.

 The Winchester.
 An everybody-knows-your-name neighborhood hangout offering a nicely eclectic menu emphasizing local ingredients.
 The rehabbed building is easy on the eyes, the food prices are easy on your wallet.